 The test kitchen recipes have begun.
 While I haven’t nailed down the main course or side dishes yet, the dessert is now on lock.
 This cake replicates Smitten Kitchen’s dark chocolate tart with gingersnap crust.
 It’s a luscious (almost) flourless cake that is so rich.
 Just a few small bites will satisfy your sweet tooth however, it’s hard to stop there.
 I like to offset the richness with a handful of tart raspberries with my slice.
 I was able to reproduce the core of the cake using coconut milk instead of heavy cream and dark chocolate that is also allergy free.
 The other big swap out is coconut oil, instead of butter, acting as the binding agent for my gluten free gingersnap cookie crust.

 This cake requires few ingredients and even less involvement.
-It’s on the table (with cooling) in under an hour.
+It’s on the table (with cooling) in just over an hour.

-Treat yourself and your guests and get going on baking this cake!
+Treat yourself and your guests and get going on baking this tart!

 …all for the love of the dish